isc-projects/bind9/doc/notes/notes-9.19.16.rst

 Removed Features
 ~~~~~~~~~~~~~~~~

-- The 'auto-dnssec' configuration option has now been removed.
+- The ``auto-dnssec`` configuration statement has been removed.
 Please
   use :any:`dnssec-policy` or manual signing instead.
-The following options
+The following
-  have become obsolete: :any:`dnskey-sig-validity`,
+  statements have become obsolete: :any:`dnskey-sig-validity`,
   :any:`dnssec-dnskey-kskonly`, :any:`dnssec-update-mode`,
-  :any:`sig-validity-interval`, and :any:`update-check-ksk`. :gl:`#3672`.
+  :any:`sig-validity-interval`, and :any:`update-check-ksk`. :gl:`#3672`

 - The :any:`dialup` and :any:`heartbeat-interval` options have been
-  deprecated and will be removed in a future release. :gl:`#3700`
+  deprecated and will be removed in a future BIND 9 release. :gl:`#3700`

 Feature Changes
 ~~~~~~~~~~~~~~~

-- Return BADCOOKIE for out-of-date or otherwise bad, well formed DNS SERVER COOKIES.
-Previously these were silently treated as DNS CLIENT COOKIES.  :gl:`#4194`
+- BIND now returns BADCOOKIE for out-of-date or otherwise bad but well-formed DNS server cookies. :gl:`#4194`

-- The option :any:`inline-signing` can now also be set inside :any:`dnssec-policy`.
+- The :any:`inline-signing` statement can now also be set inside :any:`dnssec-policy`.
 The built-in policies ``default`` and ``insecure`` enable the use of :any:`inline-signing`.
-If you set :any:`inline-signing` at the ``zone`` level, it overrides the value used set in :any:`dnssec-policy`. :gl:`#3677`.
+If :any:`inline-signing` is set at the ``zone`` level, it overrides the value set in :any:`dnssec-policy`. :gl:`#3677`

 Bug Fixes
 ~~~~~~~~~

-- Query-processing latency under load has been improved by reducing the
+- To improve query-processing latency under load, the uninterrupted time
-  uninterrupted time spent by resolving long cached chains of domain names.
+  spent on resolving long chains of cached domain names has been
-  :gl:`#4185`
+  reduced. :gl:`#4185`

-- Ignore :any:`max-zone-ttl` for :any:`dnssec-policy` "insecure",
+- Setting :any:`dnssec-policy` to ``insecure`` prevented zones
-  otherwise some zones will not be loaded if they use a TTL value larger
+  containing resource records with a TTL value larger than 86400 seconds
-  than 86400. :gl:`#4032`.
+  (1 day) from being loaded.
+This has been fixed by ignoring the TTL
+  values in the zone and using a value of 604800 seconds (1 week) as the
+  maximum zone TTL in key rollover timing calculations. :gl:`#4032`

 Known Issues
 ~~~~~~~~~~~~